PrakharSinghRathore/weathet_1/README.md

 A modern weather application built with React, TypeScript, and Vite.
 Features a beautiful UI with animations and real-time weather data.

+## Deployment

+This application is deployed using GitHub Pages.
+You can access it at: https://prakharsinghrathore.github.io/weathet_1/

 ## Features

 - Real-time weather data from WeatherAPI.com